wakaspar/publify-debugging-lab/README.md

 # Rails Legacy App

+> This Rails application has been intentionally broken!

 In this lab you will dive into a mature rails application and attempt to fix some reported bugs.
 This lab will stretch your debugging skills and your ability to navigate a large rails project.
+It will also simulate a real-world scenario: contributing to an open source project.

-We encourage you to tackle it in pairs.
+We encourage you work together and tackle it in pairs.

-> This Rails application has been intentionally broken!

 ### What's Publify?
 You will be forking & cloning an open source (MIT LICENSE) blogging platform called Publify.